 Why did the Author of the Ten Commandments write them down and then hide them from view?
 Here are a couple of suggestions: God deliberately kept His law out of sight because His law has value only if it is written on the tablets of our heart.
 (Hebrews 8:10) God knew that mankind would view the Ten Commandments as an external icon rather than the embodiment of truth.

 In other words, exalting an icon made of stone is not to be confused with obeying the Creator's ten commands.
-Exalting the Ten Commandments as a symbol is meaningless.
-But exalting the Creator and His list of Ten Commandments as rules we must live by, is meaningful.
+Exalting the Ten Commandments as a symbol is meaningless, but exalting the Creator and His Ten Commandments as rules to live by, is meaningful.

 Larry Wilson, founder of WUAS, became a “born again” Christian in 1972.
 His interest in the gospel has led him on a 40+ year quest to learn more about what God has revealed to Earth’s final generation.
 The results of his research have been shared all over the world in books, television & radio broadcasts, media interviews, and seminars that are publicly available on all different types of media (see our Christian Bookstore).